leaf-node/open_alert_viewer/README.md

 Open Alert Viewer is a libre, open source app for system administrators that displays server and network alerts on Android phones and Linux desktops.
-It requires access to a compatible third party back end service that monitors your network.
+It requires access to a compatible third-party back end service that monitors your network.

 Currently this project is in its early stages, with the goal of adding